 I raised an eyebrow.
 “My apologies,” I said through my teeth.

 Tristan sighed and broke eye contact, looking past me instead of at me.
-“How did—” He paused, his lips suddenly twisting into a scowl before he dropped his gaze to the desk between us.
+“How did—” His lips twisted into a scowl before he dropped his gaze to the desk between us.
 That photo must have caught his eye again.
 Focusing on something presumably safer—the neglected stack of exams, probably—he went on.
 “How did he not know all that time?
 That he was gay?”
 He pursed his lips and shook his head.
 “Twenty-eight years old and he suddenly figures out he’s into men?
 I don’t get it.”

 I shrugged.
-“I seem to recall he was busy for most of the preceding decade being the faithful half of a fucked-up marriage.”
+“I seem to recall he was busy for most of the preceding decade being the faithful half of a messed-up marriage.”

 “Listen, your brother’s sexuality isn’t up for debate.”
 I folded my hands on my desk and leaned forward, inclining my head slightly.
 “I assume there’s a reason you went to the trouble of finding me and coming into my office?”

 He was silent for a moment.
-“When are you guys—” He paused.
-Swallowed.
+“When are you guys—” He swallowed.
 “Getting married?”